henrikbulldog/RepositoryFramework/README.md

   categoryRepository.Find(new CategoryFilter { Name = "My category" });
 ~~~~

-## Why Are RepositoryFramework and RepositoryFramework.EntityFramework in Different Packages ?
+## Why Are RepositoryFramework.Interfaces and RepositoryFramework.EntityFramework in Different Packages ?
 Because I plan to make (or convince someone else to make) more implementation packages such as:
 * RepositoryFramework.Api (a generic REST API client repository)
 * RepositoryFramework.Dapper